miles-grant-ibigroup/mastarm/README.md

 ### `prepublish`

 Transpile a library using [Babel](http://babeljs.io/) and our custom config.
 Usually used as a prepublish step for libraries written in ES6+ that will be published to NPM.
-Pass it a directory and it will look for `.js` files to transpile.
+Pass it a directory and it will look for `.js` and `.ts` files to transpile.

 ```shell
 $ mastarm prepublish lib:build